+19Surprisingly this feature is yet to make it into any version of C#.

+Proc.
+ACM Program.
+Lang., Vol. 4, No. HOPL, Article 75.
+Publication date: June 2020.

 '''

 type X =

 override x.ToString() = "abc"

 member x.InstanceProperty = "fooproperty"

 member x.MutableInstanceProperty

 with get() = "fooproperty"

 and set(v) = System.Console.WriteLine("mutated!")

+member x.InstanceIndexer

-member x.InstanceIndexer with get(v) = v+1
+with get(v) = v+1

 member x.InstanceMethod(s1) = "baz"

 static member StaticProperty = "fooproperty"

 static member MutableStaticProperty

 with get() = "fooproperty"

 and set(v) = System.Console.WriteLine("mutated!")

-static member StaticMethod(s1,s2) = "static method" '''
+'''

-In this syntax, "x" is the name of the "this" or "self" parameter and its use in declarations such as "member x.InstanceProperty" represent binding occurrences.
+In this syntax, "x" is the name of the "this" or "self" parameter and its use in declarations such as member x.InstanceProperty represent binding occurrences.
 The decision to use a user-defined explicit name for this parameter was partly driven by similar decisions in the OCaml system, and partly by the feeling of horror I had experienced while refereeing an academic paper on the subtleties of the resolution of "this" in Java inner classes.
 Since nesting of such constructs would eventually be required, and considered normal in an ML-family language, it would be better to require an explicit name.